ondrej-kvasnovsky/kotlin-handbook/README.md

 # Kotlin Handbook

 [Kotlin](https://kotlinlang.org) is statically typed language based on JVM.
+Source code used in this handbook is available on [github/kotlin-handbook](https://github.com/ondrej-kvasnovsky/kotlin-handbook) repository.

 ### Install